EltonK888/web_scraping/README.md

 # Web Scraping
-Used python to scrape lecture content off course websites
+Used python and the `BeautifulSoup` library to scrape lecture content off course websites

 The following websites were used to scrape data: